vilhomaa/ai_dadjokes/README.md

 # ai_dadjokes
-A program for training a neural network to generate dadjokes based on dadjokes from reddit, and for automatically posting them on instagram
+A program for training a neural network to generate dad jokes based on dad jokes from reddit, and for automatically posting them on instagram

 Works with python 3.6.8.
 Comments in the files are partly in finnish, but I can translate them to english if needed